Resin Coated Sands

 • Shell Process products contain low or no formaldehyde.

-• Shell Process molds and cores remain usable indefinitely and are un affected by high humidity storage.
+• Shell Process molds and cores remain usable indefinitely and are unaffected by high humidity storage.

-• Shell cores can be made hollow resulting in significantly lighter weight and lower cost cores.
+• Shell cores can be made hollow, resulting in significantly lighter weight and lower-cost cores.

-• Hollow cores and light weight shell molds burn more completely, and yield waste sands that contain less organics.
+• Hollow cores and lightweight shell molds burn more completely and yield waste sands that contain less organics.

-• High strength cores and molds yield castings with precise dimensional tolerances.
+• High-strength cores and molds yield castings with precise dimensional tolerances.

 Evolution of Foundry Shell Sand for Today's Foundry